-In order to prepare our students for the rigor of GCSE Examinations in Year 11, each year group undertake a set of Pre-Public Exams during the academic year.
+In order to prepare our students for the rigor of GCSE Examinations in Year 11, each year group will take an end of term exam in each subject throughout the academic year.
 Not only do these help students learn the procedures and protocols of sitting important tests, but it also provides valuable information for further study, revision and intervention.
 Alongside the Academy's data collection process, the results of these exams assist both teacher and parent gain a better understanding of each student's current learning and a student report is produced.

 To support Year 11 over the coming months, the Academy will provide additional study and revision workshops, available at lunch and after school during P6 across all subjects.
 These are not compulsory, but students will be encouraged to attend, in order to give them the extra academic help they need prior to taking their GCSEs.

-If you have any queries over exam arrangements for 2018-19, please contact either Miss Piper, Head of Year 11 in the first instance via email Hellen.Piper@oasismayfield.org or by calling the academy on 023 8032 8128.
+If you have any queries over exam arrangements for 2019-20, please contact either Mr Grindley, Head of Year 11 in the first instance via email firstname.lastname@example.org or by calling the academy on 023 8032 8128.

 If you require any further support regarding your child in Year 11, please talk to your Tutor or your KS4 Pastoral Leader Ms Harvey.

-Should you need to contact any member of staff, particularly subject specific teachers, please visit the Who's Who section of our website.
+Should you have any subject specific questions about exams or assessments and need to contact any member of staff, particularly subject specific teachers, please visit the 'Meet the Staff' section of our website.

 How does the new GCSE assessment system work?